Locating Rodney Graham

 Rodney Graham, Media Studies '77, 2016.
 Two painted aluminum lightboxes with transmounted chromogenic transparencies, each panel: 232.2 × 182 × 17.8 cm; installed: 232.2 × 376 × 17.8 cm.
 Art Gallery of Ontario, Gift of the Estate of Philip B. Lind, 2024.
 2024/48. © Estate of Rodney Graham.
 Image courtesy Lisson Gallery.

 Entering Light Years: The Phil Lind Gift, a visitor may be forgiven if their attention is torn between two notable works and two places.
-At the entrance to the exhibition, the luminous warmth and nostalgic details of Rodney Graham’s (1949-2022) lightbox Media Studies ‘77 invite visitors towards an undefined but familiar classroom setting.
-To its right, Ron Terada’s over three-meters tall highway sign declares “Entering the City of Vancouver", rooting us in a place and conjuring in its wake memories of late nights on Commercial Street and the mythic grandeur of the Rocky Mountains.
+At the entrance to the exhibition, the luminous warmth and nostalgic details of Rodney Graham’s (1949-2022) lightbox Media Studies ‘77 invite visitors towards an undefined yet familiar classroom setting.
+To its right, Ron Terada’s more than three-meter-tall highway sign declares “Entering the City of Vancouver", rooting us in a place and conjuring in its wake memories of late nights on Commercial Drive and the mythic grandeur of the Rocky Mountains.

-Exploring Graham’s relation to photography and Vancouver, the AGO welcomes Eva Respini, Co-CEO and Curator at Large at the Vancouver Art Gallery, on May 16 for a conversation with Adam Welch, Curator of Modern Art, AGO.
+Exploring Graham’s relationship with photography and Vancouver, the AGO welcomes Eva Respini, Co-CEO and Curator-at-Large at the Vancouver Art Gallery, on May 16 for a conversation with Adam Welch, Curator of Modern Art, AGO.

 Before their talk, Foyer reached out to Respini to dig deeper into Graham’s work.
-Here are four things she shared.
+Here are four insights she shared.

 Performance is at the heart of his work

-Although Rodney’s work is multi-disciplinary, at the heart of it all is performance.
-Performance is about collaboration and bringing people together, and this is how Rodney operated to make his work.
+Although Rodney’s work is multidisciplinary, at the heart of it all, is performance.
+Performance is about collaboration and bringing people together, which is how Rodney operated to make his work.
 Music was his first love.
-In the 1970s, he was in a band in the 1970s called UJ3RK5 with other Vancouver artists Jeff Wall and Ian Wallace.
-Understanding his interest in music, in dialogue with other artists and in working together, is the basis for understanding other works that might not seem related to performance.
-For example, at first, he made paintings as props for a photograph—which in my mind is a kind of private performance— and then they became works in their own right.
+In the 1970s, he was in a band called UJ3RK5 with fellow Vancouver artists Jeff Wall and Ian Wallace.
+Understanding his interest in music, his interest in dialoging with other artists and in working together is the basis for understanding his practice.
+For example, at first, he made paintings as props for his photographs—which in my view is a kind of private performance—and then they became works in their own right.
 The expression of performance in his work could be a photograph, a video, or a song; it could be so many things.

 About Vancouver, not Vancouver School

-I don't ascribe to calling Rodney as part of the Vancouver School of conceptual photography.
-In fact, I think it's problematic to think of there even being a homogeneous school to begin with.
+I don't subscribe to calling Rodney as part of the Vancouver School of Conceptual Photography.
+In fact, I think it's problematic to assume there is a homogeneous School to begin with.
 But much of his work is about place, and there are strong ties to Vancouver and BC.
 One example: I had long understood his upside-down trees to be about photographic technology and how we see photographically.
-But when I moved to Vancouver, I realized they were also about contending with how nature has been mythologized in BC and Canada at large.
-When he was a kid, Rodney’s father managed a logging camp, and they would have movie nights where films were projected on the mess hall tent.
-Knowing that and after living and working in BC, I understand his upside-down trees as a reflection of a place where nature is both myth and resource extraction.
-He also made many photographs about Vancouver, and his experience of this place, but they often counter the historical myths that are instilled growing up here.
+But when I moved to Vancouver, I realized they were also about contending with how nature has been mythologized in BC and Canada as a whole.
+When he was a child, Rodney’s father managed a logging camp, and they would have movie nights where films were projected on the mess hall tent.
+Knowing that, and after living and working in BC, I understand his upside-down trees as a reflection of a place where nature is both myth and resource.
+He also made many photographs about Vancouver, and his experience of this place, but they often counter the historical myths that are instilled in those growing up here.

 Rodney Graham.
 Cedars, Stanley Park, #7, 1991-1993.
 Gelatin silver print mounted on acrylic board, 127 x 101.6 cm.
 Estate of Philp B Lind. © Estate of Rodney Graham, Courtesy Lisson Gallery.